maiatoday/maiatoday.github.io/content/post/kotlinRun/index.md

 ## Wizard

 The recipe is deceptively simple but I refer to the [official docs for finer details](https://www.jetbrains.com/help/idea/create-your-first-kotlin-app.html#create-project).
 I suspect no-one reads this far anyway.
+The wizard makes a gradle project and but if you would like to use Amper you need a plugin.

 ### You need